 Students will make preliminary course selections at Dickinson with the guidance of their major advisors and the on-campus coordinator.
-Using the UEA course choices you have made, you will send module requests to the UEA Study Abroad office and work with them to finalize a schedule.
-You may wish to speak with your Resident Director for suggestions and advice.
+Using the UEA course choices you have made, the Resident Director will pre-register you for courses at UEA.
 There will be some opportunity to make last-minute adjustments to your schedule when you arrive at UEA and through the first two week of modules.